foxwithahdie/pygame-hotreloader/README.md

 ### Project Setup

+This library will ONLY work on CPython.
+If you have any other Python version that you are willing to add support for, let me know!

 Before installing this library, make sure that you have pygame already installed in a virtual environment.
 Run:
 ```